scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 but it doesn't have the semantics we want.
 It fails fast instead of accumulating errors.

-If we want to accumulate errors
+If we want to accumulate errors,
 `Validated` is a more appropriate abstraction.
 As a bonus, we get more code reuse because we can lean on the applicative instance of `Validated`